Praveen4846/pre-azure-devops/README.md

 - **Permissions & security**: Manage file ownership (`chmod`, `chown`, `umask`), sudoers configuration, and SSH key-based authentication.
 - **Remote administration**: Confidently connect via `ssh`, copy files with `scp`/`rsync`, and tunnel ports when diagnosing cloud resources.

+## Practice Code & Automation Exercises
+- **Bash automation**: Write a script that provisions a resource group and storage account using `az` CLI, wraps error handling, and logs output to a file.
+- **PowerShell Core**: Use Azure PowerShell (`Az` module) to create and tag a virtual network, then export the configuration to JSON.
+- **YAML pipelines**: Draft a minimal `azure-pipelines.yml` with stages for build, test, and deploy, including variable groups and conditional steps.
+- **IaC template**: Author a simple Bicep or ARM template that deploys an App Service plan and web app; parameterize environment names.
+- **Git workflow**: Practice branching, making pull requests, and resolving merge conflicts in a dummy repository.
+- **Python/Node scripts**: Create a small script that calls the Azure REST API or SDK to list resource groups and handle pagination.
+- **Container build**: Build a Dockerfile that packages a sample web app, pushes it to Azure Container Registry via `az acr build`, and runs it locally.

 ## Basic Commands & Syntax Refresher
 - **Terminal navigation**
   ```bash